-The District's total service area encompasses approximately 328 square miles and an additional 61 square miles with the City of Newberg and Newberg Rural Fire Protection District service contract areas.
-It provides services to northeast Washington County, northwest Clackamas County, and the western edge of Multnomah County and portions of Yamhill County through the Newberg service contract.
-The District is a special service district supported by the property owners within its boundaries, and contract areas, currently serving an estimated total 2016 population of 491,376 (including the City of Newberg and Newberg Rural Fire Protection District) and growing to an estimated 501,204 in 2017-18 fiscal year.
+The District's total combined service area will encompass approximately 390 square miles with the annexed City of Newberg and Newberg Rural Fire Protection District service areas.
+It provides services to northeast Washington County, northwest Clackamas County, the western edge of Multnomah County and portions of Yamhill County.
+The District is a special service district supported by the property owners within its boundaries, currently serving an estimated total 2017 population of 519,853 (including the City of Newberg and Newberg Rural Fire Protection District).

-The District will have approximately 594.5 employees (579.5 in the General Fund, 12 in the Grant Fund, and three in the Capital Projects fund charged out to capital construction projects completely), supplemented by approximately 100 volunteers.
-The area served in portions of four counties includes the cities of Beaverton, Durham, King City, Newberg, North Plains, Rivergrove, Sherwood, Tigard, Tualatin, West Linn and Wilsonville.
+The District will have approximately 586 employees (584 in the General Fund, and two in the Capital Projects Fund charged out to capital construction projects completely), supplemented by approximately 90 volunteers.
+The area served in portions of four counties includes the cities of Beaverton, Durham, King City, Newberg, North Plains, Rivergrove, Sherwood, Tigard, Tualatin, West Linn, and Wilsonville.
 The service area of the District lies within one of the fastest growing regions of the state of Oregon.
 It is an area encompassing densely populated suburbs, rural farmlands, retail and commercial establishments, and growing industrial complexes.
-The Newberg contract area also covers significant agricultural areas of Oregon including important winegrowing regions contributing to the state economy.
+The Newberg area also covers significant agricultural areas of Oregon, including important winegrowing regions contributing to the state economy.